Kirk Pepperdine

 }

 The clock encompasses a for loop, a method call as well as two array lookups.
-I’m guessing that the array lookups are all pre-fetched so that cost should be close to 0.
+I’m guessing that the array lookups are all pre-fetched so that cost should be close to 1 clock.
 However, the method call and the branch back at the end of the loop will not be so cheap.
-While we can argue as to wither or not the function call is part of the UoT or not, the loop is definitely not part of the UoT.
+While we can argue as to wither or not the function call is part of the UoT or not, the loop definitely should not be counted.
 Let’s see if we can get an estimate of the cost of the loop by unrolling it by hand.

 clock_t timeWithNoBranch(int *values) {